farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

 7. In the **Name your DLP policy** page, enter the following information and then select **Next**:

       - Name: **IP Address DLP policy**

-        -Description: **This policy detects the presence of IP addresses in emails.
-Emails with 2 or more IP addresses are blocked from being sent. **
+      - Description: **This policy detects the presence of IP addresses in emails.
+End users are notified of the detection and admins receive a notification.
+Emails with 2 or more IP addresses are blocked from being sent.**

 8. On the **Choose locations to apply the policy** page, verify the **Status** toggle is set to **On** for the following options (if an option is not set to **On** by default, then set it to **On** now): **Exchange email, SharePoint sites, OneDrive accounts, Teams chats and channel messages**.
 Select **Next**.